WilliamArnberg/Portfolio/content/articles/ecs_article.md

 #### Demo
 Demo compiled using Emscripten and Raylib, running a simulation of Boids using a Data-oriented approach with the Entity-Component-System
-The demo is currently running with an algorithmic complexity of O(n^2) where each boid have is testing against every other boid in the simulation.
+The demo is currently running with an algorithmic complexity of O(n^2) where each boid is testing against every other boid in the simulation.

 {{< wasm_game >}}